EddieAtGoogle/BigQuery-Table-Export-Utility/README.md

 ## Overview

 The BigQuery Table Export Utility is a solution for efficiently and securely exporting large BigQuery tables to CSV format.
+This utility leverages several [Google Cloud Platform services](https://cloud.google.com/docs/overview) to provide a robust, scalable solution.

 ### Key Features